Ocado Group (LON:OCDO) Trading Down 18.1% – Here’s What Happened

-Ocado Group (LON:OCDO – Get Free Report) last announced its quarterly earnings data on Thursday, February 27th.
-The company reported GBX (48.91) (($0.62)) earnings per share for the quarter.
-Ocado Group had a negative net margin of 7.23% and a negative return on equity of 15.18%.
+Ocado Group (LON:OCDO – Get Free Report) last posted its earnings results on Thursday, February 27th.
+The company reported GBX (48.91) (($0.62)) earnings per share (EPS) for the quarter.
+Ocado Group had a negative return on equity of 15.18% and a negative net margin of 7.23%.

 Ocado Group is a UK based technology company that provides end-to-end online grocery fulfilment solutions, known as the Ocado Smart Platform, to some of the world’s largest grocery retailers and holds a 50% share of Ocado Retail Ltd in the UK in a Joint Venture with Marks & Spencer.
 OSP comprises access to Ocado’s physical infrastructure solutions, running highly efficient warehouse operations for the single pick of products, together with the entire end-to-end proprietary software applications required to operate a world class online grocery business.